-- Expert faculty that consists of active performers who specialize in teaching young musicians
+- Expert faculty that consists of active performers who specialize in education.

-- Excellent music facilities, including practice rooms, a piano lab, a MIDI lab, a professional concert hall, and the Dorothy Moses Chapel.
+- Excellent music facilities, including practice rooms, a piano lab, a state of the art MIDI lab, a professional concert hall, and the Dorothy Moses Chapel.

 - Regularly scheduled student recitals and concerts.

 - Individualized assistance with transition to a four year institution.

 - Scholarships and performance awards for talented choral and instrumental musicians.

 Barton Community College was recently ranked in the top 50 Community Colleges in the United States.* The Music faculty at Barton work with all Kansas colleges and universities to ensure the rigor of our curriculum.